freqtrade/freqtrade/docs/hyperopt.md

 !!!
 Note
     `self.buy_ema_short.range` will act differently between hyperopt and other modes.
 For hyperopt, the above example may generate 48 new columns, however for all other modes (backtesting, dry/live), it will only generate the column for the selected value.
 You should therefore avoid using the resulting column with explicit values (values other than `self.buy_ema_short.value`).

+!!!
+Note
+    `range` property may also be used with `DecimalParameter` and `CategoricalParameter`. `RealParameter` does not provide this property due to infinite search space.

 ???
 Hint "Performance tip"
     By doing the calculation of all possible indicators in `populate_indicators()`, the calculation of the indicator happens only once for every parameter.
     While this may slow down the hyperopt startup speed, the overall performance will increase as the Hyperopt execution itself may pick the same value for multiple epochs (changing other values).